Nearly every day, I’m contacted by men worldwide who are in the thick of painful relational challenges.

 In fact, having helped hundreds of men, I’ve never witnessed someone move forward while hanging on to blame or assigning it to others.
 They stall, grow angrier, and generally move from victimhood to villainhood.

-That’s because no amount of blaming others ever changes anything that has already transpired.
-Blame is not rooted in a love of truth and justice but in an insecure need to be right and to be found without blemish.
+That’s because no amount of blaming others changes anything that has already transpired.
+Blame is not rooted in a love of truth and justice but in an insecure need to be right and found without blemish.
 Why do you suppose we feel a deep need not to be the guilty party?
 Because we believe it would make us disqualified for what we want, namely, love!

 Sadly, that desire to be seen without blemish is also an anti-intimacy pattern.
 Intimacy is built upon vulnerability and being seen in all our imperfections without blame, judgment, or shame.
 Those are intimacy killers and useless and unhealthy energies to carry around a relationship.